thejeshpr/content-management/data/content/markdown/travel/gixxer-rules.md

 6. **Handle the bike with care** – Treat it like your own.
 7. **No triple riding** – Only two people allowed.
 8. **Keep the chain clean** – Regular maintenance keeps performance smooth.
-9. **Don’t remove the SIM from the GPS tracker** – It’s for safety and tracking.
+9. **Don’t turn off or remove the SIM from the GPS tracker** – It’s for safety and tracking.
 10. **No long drives** – Keep it for short or essential city rides only.
 11. **No long-distance temple runs** – Avoid long religious trips or outstation rides.
 12. **Check engine oil regularly** – Maintain good engine health.